Skip to main content

 Written by Jack

-Once you have added a domain you must verify ownership of it, before it can be used for SSO.
+Once you have added an identity provider and added a domain, you'll need to verify ownership of your domain before it can be used for SSO.

-If your domain needs to be verified, click Verify next to the Pending Verification label.
+3. If your domain needs to be verified, click the three dots icon next to the domain and select Verify from the drop-down.

 If you wish, you may trigger an immediate check by clicking the Verify Now button below the instructions.
 However, it should be noted that DNS record propagation can take several hours, so any changes may not be visible to our servers immediately.